Deceased Suspects - CPS Policy on Charging Decisions

 - Victims' right to review

 The primary duty of the CPS is to deliver justice through the independent and effective prosecution of crime.
-The purpose of making a charging decision is to determine whether a suspect should be subject to criminal proceedings.
-The charging decision is the gateway to the criminal justice system with all the protections that the process affords.
+The purpose of making a charging decision is to determine whether a suspect should be subject to criminal proceedings; and a decision to charge a person initiates a criminal prosecution against that person.
+The charging decision is also the gateway to the criminal justice system with all the protections that the process affords.

 Since deceased persons cannot be prosecuted, the CPS will not make a charging decision in respect of a suspect who is deceased.